Anurps9/ClockPost/README.md

 3. Make a .env file in the root directory and put the following variables in it:
-	i) clientID: Obtained from Google Developer console ii) clientSecret: Also obtained from Google Developer console iii) sesseion_secret: A randmo string to be use as session secret for express-session iv) db_url: A MongoDB connection URL
+	i) clientID: Obtained from Google Developer console ii) clientSecret: Also obtained from Google Developer console iii) sesseion_secret: A random string to be use as session secret for express-session iv) db_url: A MongoDB connection URL
 4. Run the app using command 'node app.js' in the root directory
 5. In case of deployment, make a Procfile with content: 'web: node app.js' (without inverted commas).